 The Careers room has a comprehensive range of university course booklets, polytechnic prospectuses and directories containing information about all courses available in New Zealand.
 We also have a number of laptops that students can use for online research or job search.

-The Careers Department is overseen by Mrs Jo Kelly.
-The Careers Advisor is Miss Jenny Russell and the Admin Assistant/Gateway Coordinator is Sophie Murray.
+The Careers Department is overseen by Mrs Jo Kelly and the Admin Assistant/Gateway Coordinator is Sophie Murray.

 The Gateway programme is available to students in Years 12-13.
 It supports career decision making through providing a combination of classroom learning and work-based learning experiences.
 These give students an opportunity to learn in the real world in an industry or workplace appropriate to a students’ future career aims, interests and strengths.